JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-11-30-postgres-nosql-2.md

 ----+-----------+-----------+---------+------
 1   | tolkien   | the hobbit| someISBN| mike
 ```
-the `lent_to` field will have the name of you friend
+the `lent_to` field will have the name of your friend
 and then you realize you want to capture the name and last name of your friend...<br>
 easy, let's make another definition... the people you lent those books too...
 * `book: ( id, author, title, ISBN, lent_to)`